-Masatomi Ikeda was born in Tokyo, Japan on April 8, 1940.
-He is a Japanese Aikido teacher with a rank of 7th Dan Aikikai and a status of Shihan.
+Masatomi Ikeda (April 8, 1940 – June 21, 2021) was born in Tokyo, Japan.
+He was a Japanese Aikido teacher with a rank of 7th Dan Aikikai and a status of Shihan.
 Through the course of life, he also achieved the 4th Dan in Judo and had success in Sumo.

 He started practicing Aikido in 1958 and in 1960 he enlisted to a Hiroshi Tada‘s Dojo.
 Soon after, in 1964 he successfully graduated from the Nippon Physical Education University and obtained a university degree in gymnastics and hygiene.
 But instead of moving in the direction of his education he was up to become an Aikido professor and that is why he moved to Italy to promote Aikido in Naples city.

 Nonetheless, Masatome came back to Japan in 1971 for 7 years.
 He was working at Dokkyo High School as a gymnastics teacher this time, collected more Aikido teaching experience, got knowledge in Asian medicine named Seitai and learned Hojo no kata, the fundamental principals of Kashima Shinden Jikishinkage-Ryu that contains a lot of breathing exercises.
 He also practiced and taught Hojo during his aikido lessons.

 At the request of the Swiss Cultural Association of Aikido Sensei moved to Europe in 1977.
 From this time he was a delegated Aikido teacher from the Aikikai Foundation and was fully concentrated on the art development and promoting.
 He became a Technical Director for ACSA and in 1986 opened a Aikido Ikeda Dojo Zurich.